 April 15, 2021

 Oral argument is held before a MERC Administrative Law Judge regarding the unfair labor practice charge filed by Oppenheim contesting that she is still the president because MNA-UMPNC disaffiliated in January.

 The judge asks her attorney, “Can you cite a single case where MERC has allowed a change in affiliation where the result of that change means that the certified bargaining representative is essentially out of the picture?”
 Her attorney cannot cite a case the judge agrees is precedent.

 The Michigan Employment Relations Commission (MERC) has issued an opinion saying that there should be an election.
-Their decision, which you can read here, clearly states that the election will be between our current union, the “Michigan Nurses Association and its University of Michigan Professional Nurse Council” and an entirely new and different union, the “University of Michigan Professional Nurse Council, Independent Union.”
+Their decision, which you can read here, clearly states that the election will be between our current union, the “Michigan Nurses Association (MNA) and its University of Michigan Professional Nurse Council (UMPNC)” and an entirely new and different union, the “University of Michigan Professional Nurse Council, Independent Union (UMPNCIU).”

-A date has not yet been set.
-The only way to keep the union you have, protect your contract, and build on what we won together in the past 45 years, is to vote for the “Michigan Nurses Association and its University of Michigan Professional Nurse Council.”
+Ballots will be mailed on September 2.
+They will be due back by September 23 prior to the vote count on September 24.
+The only way to keep the union you have, protect your contract, and build on what we won together in the past 45 years, is to vote for the “Michigan Nurses Association (MNA) and its University of Michigan Professional Nurse Council (UMPNC).”

 SAVE OUR CONTRACT